trueos/trueos-docs/trueos-handbook/using.rst

    Modify Print Properties

-It is recommended to take a few minutes to review the settings in the :guilabel:`General`, :guilabel:`Banners`, and :guilabel:`Policies` tabs , as these allow configuration options such as print banners, permissions, the default paper size, and double-sided printing.
-The available settings will vary, depending upon the capabilities of the print driver.
+It is recommended to take a few minutes to review the settings in the :guilabel:`General`, :guilabel:`Banners`, and :guilabel:`Policies` tabs, as these allow configuration options such as print banners, permissions, the default paper size, and double-sided printing.
+The available settings can vary depending on the capabilities of the print driver.
 When finished, click :guilabel:`Set Default Options` to save the options.
-This will open the :guilabel:`Printers` tab, with the new printer displayed.
+This opens the :guilabel:`Printers` tab with the new printer displayed.
 An example is shown in :numref:`Figure %s <print9>`.

 .. _print9: